-Voluntary conservation agreements help to ensure that lands are available to produce our food and fiber, provide habitat for our wildlife, and protect the watersheds which recharge our streams and aquifers.
+A conservation easements help to ensure that lands are available to produce our food and fiber, provide habitat for our wildlife, and protect the watersheds which recharge our streams and aquifers.
 In addition, they maintain our defining views and open spaces.

-Do voluntary conservation agreements require public access?
+Do conservation easements require public access?